flauwekeul/honeycomb/docs/guide/defining-hexes.md

 In a grid with pointy hexes, each row is offsetted half a hex relative to the previous row.
 In grids with flat hexes, this applies to the columns.
 Redblobgames has a [visual example](https://www.redblobgames.com/grids/hexagons/#coordinates-offset).

 Set the offset property to `1` or `-1` (default) to control whether the even or odd rows/columns are offsetted.
-Or go loco 🚂 and use other values (at your own risk).

 ## Customization